Typography

 Subtitles always use Manrope Bold.

-This is the standard paragraph style for text.
+Body text is the standard paragraph style for text.

 Body text uses Manrope Regular, but other font weights are permitted to highlight parts of the text, to emphasize a point and to make the information as clear as possible.

-Footers, disclaimers and everything else that needs to be present but doesn’t need to be in the foreground.
+Small print is footers, disclaimers and everything else that needs to be present but doesn’t need to be in the foreground.

 Like body text, all font weights are permitted, with Manrope Regular being the standard.